ChickenOfGold/BWM-1.20.1/README.md

 # Blazoli's Weapons Mod
-A mod adding new weapons to minecraft n/ -works on 1.20.1
+A mod adding new weapons to minecraft
+- works on 1.20.1